MicrosoftDocs/winapps-winrt-api/microsoft.windows.widgets.providers/iwidgetprovider_onwidgetcontextchanged_948358590.md

 ## -description

-Called when the context of the widget within the widget host changes.
+Called when the configuration of the widget within the widget host changes.

 ## -parameters